srobotta/moodle-report_ldapaccounts/README.md

 conditions e.g. `(objectClass=person)` to select the person items only.

 The setting "Enable logging" is to log all the communication between Moodle and the LDAP service.
-This is indented for debug reasons and should not be enabled unless necessary (see also notes on Privacy below).
+This is intended for debug reasons and should not be enabled unless necessary (see also notes on Privacy below).

 ## Privacy